-1. A student who has attempted at least 12 semester units of graded coursework and earned a cumulative total SMC GPA of 2.0 or higher meets the standards of academic achievement.
-The cumulative total SMC GPA includes grades from all SMC courses, but does not include grades received at other colleges or universities.

-b.
-Timely Progress:

-- 1. A student who has enrolled in at least 12 and not more than 30 semester recorded units and receives less than 50% total of "W," "I," "NC" or "NP" notations has met the standards of timely progress or; - 2.
-A student who has enrolled in 31 or more recorded units and receives less than 40% total of "W," "I," "NC," or "NP" notations has met the standards of timely progress.
+- A student who has attempted 12 or more cumulative units of graded coursework and earned a cumulative total SMC GPA of 2.0 or higher meets the standards of academic achievement.
+The cumulative total SMC GPA includes grades from all SMC courses, but does not include grades received at other colleges or universities. - b.
+Timely Progress: A student who has enrolled in 12 or more cumulative units and receives less than 50% total of "W," "I," "NC" or "NP" notations has met the standards of timely progress.